frost-walker/apcs_cvhs/Sudoku/README.txt

 Every 50 or so tests it fails, and I see that as an absolute win.
 Started like around March 1, Finished the generator three weeks later 3/20

+3/22
+The above is false.
+What I did was not recursive backtracking.
+It now has a finite stack.
+It was not backtracking because although it was recursive, it never backtracked.
+This new process contains a loop that loops through and does stuff until it returns true.
+The other process was needlessly complicated.

 Next Steps: I guess do the shitty Leetcode solver thing.
 How hard could it be